 - 1. The épée is a thrusting weapon only.
-Attacks with this weapon are therefore made with the point, and with the point only. - 2.
+Attacks with this weapon are therefore made only with the point. - 2.
 Pushing or letting the point of the electric weapon drag on the electric strip is forbidden during the actual bout (between "Fence" and "Halt").
 Placing the point of the weapon on the strip at any time to straighten it is also forbidden.